 The moisture content of a substance can impact its overall quality, so measuring moisture content is vital to consistently uphold the high standards of products.
 For example, in foods, moisture content can impact the taste, smell and shelf life of a product.
-Optimising the moisture content of food can also help to reduce food waste.
+Determining the moisture content of food can also help to reduce food waste.
 In agriculture, the moisture content of soil can help determine optimal growing conditions for plants and crops.

 Most industries have laws to regulate the moisture content of substances.
 This makes a moisture content analyzer an essential piece of equipment for many research and development labs, as well as quality control facilities.

 Moisture Content Determination can be carried out in just 3 steps when using a Moisture Content Analyzer:

 - Find the initial weight of the sample by weighing the sample before drying

 - Set parameters (temperature, time) and dry sample

 - Weigh sample after drying and compare to the initial weight to calculate the Loss on Drying.

 Precia’s offers a range of moisture content analyzers designed for different industries and applications of moisture content determination.